apostillado apostillado

 • Recipient Countries: An apostille is valid only in countries that are parties to the Hague Apostille Convention.
 This restriction means one must check membership before proceeding.

-• Processing Time: Depending on the country and the specific office, the time frame can vary, although it typically ranges from a few days to several weeks.
+• Processing Time: The time frame can vary depending on the country and the specific office, although it typically ranges from a few days to several weeks.

 • Cost Implications: Fees for obtaining an apostille differ between countries.
 They may also depend on the type of document being apostilled.